By Chiara Spagnoli Gabardi

 Why?
 Well, polyvinyl chloride, a.k.a.
 PVC, a.k.a. vinyl, is one of the deadliest plastics known to man, often referred to as poison plastic as it contains several seriously harmful toxic chemicals including dioxins, phthalates, vinyl chloride, ethylene dichloride, lead, cadmium, and organotins.
 This lethal combination gives the stuff an appealing, shiny and sometimes patent-leather-like surface, so some designers use it as ‘vegan leather’.
 But you know what?
 There’s nothing cruelty-free about PVC.

-There’s seriously NO WORSE material Â
+There’s seriously NO WORSE material

-PVC is really dangerous to human and animal health not only through the osmosis of the material on the skin, but also throughout its entire life cycle of production, use, and disposal.
-The main reason is due to the large amount of chlorine used in making it, but there’s also a dangerous byproduct called dioxin formed in making it and when PVC is incinerated as garbage.
+The main reason is due to the large amount of chlorine used in making it.
+But there’s also a dangerous byproduct called dioxin formed in making it.
+Dioxins are also released when PVC is incinerated as garbage.

-Vinyl chloride, the main chemical used to make PVC, is a known endocrine disruptor and carcinogen, according to the World Health Organization’s International Agency for Research on Cancer (IARC), and workers in PVC manufacturing facilities, as well as residents of surrounding communities, have higher cancer rates from exposure to these chemicals which contaminate the water, soil and air.
-People who work with PVC have reported lower fertility rates, irregular menstrual periods and are more prone to having children with sexual abnormalities.
+No wonder workers in PVC manufacturing facilities, as well as residents of surrounding communities, have higher cancer rates from exposure to these chemicals which contaminate the water, soil and air.
+People who work with PVC also report lower fertility rates.
+Women in those factories have irregular menstrual periods.
+And their babies are more prone to sexual abnormalities.

 Clearly, PVC is truly the most perilous of plastics.
 So why the hell would anyone consider making fashion out of this?
+It’s pretty damn clear to anyone with a brain that PVC clothing is a bad idea.
+And yet many are promoting it.

 Isabel Marant FW 2017-18